[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

 The cold crept through the cracks of sealed windows, curling around his feet.
-Lazily, he pointed his wand at the dying fire causing it to burst to life, but the cold did not ebb away.
-He turned away from the window, and cast a pointed look at his untouched bed then to the papers left on his desk.
-Shrugging out of his dressing gown, he slipped beneath the warmth of the covers, and finally drifted off to sleep.
+Lazily, he pointed his wand at the dying fire, causing it to burst to life, but the cold did not ebb away.
+He turned away from the window and cast a pointed look at his untouched bed and then to the papers left on his desk.
+Shrugging out of his dressing gown, he slipped beneath the warmth of the covers and finally drifted off to sleep.

-He was awake when the newspapers arrived half an hour before.
+After what felt like a few minutes, the sound of paper rustling by his ear roused him from sleep.
+His family’s trusted house-elf scurried about the room pulling at the drapes.
+He sat up abruptly, allowing the sheets to fall to his bare waist.
+On his bedside table sat a pot of tea and a plate of muffins – cheese, his favourite.
+His hand reached over to pick up the Daily Prophet instead, which was tucked neatly next to the teapot .
 The morning’s headlines heralded the aftermath of the latest Death Eater attack, and all of Benjy Fenwick’s friends who had suddenly come out of the woodwork, and apparently had known him for years.
-Beneath all of the fanfare, was a death notice tucked away in the corner – Cygnus Black passed away during the night after a brief illness.
+Beneath all of the fanfare was a death notice tucked away in the corner – Cygnus Black passed away during the night after a brief illness.

-Black clad figures sat huddled in the drawing room with bowed heads.
-Of them, the blonde woman tried her best to silence the squirming child in her arms.
+Black-clad figures sat huddled in the drawing room with bowed heads.
+Among them, the blonde woman tried her best to silence the squirming child in her arms.
 Her male companion sat staring into the milky tea he’d been brought twenty minutes before.
-His red-rimmed eyes told the story of a sleepless night, much like that of his brother-in-law’s.
+His red-rimmed eyes told the story of a sleepless night, much like those of his brother-in-law.

-“Orion, my dear boy,” the mistress of the house glided through the door, a vision in black lace, and held her hand out for him to take.
-“I’m so sorry to hear about your father’s passing,”
+“Caelum, my dear boy,” the mistress of the house glided through the door- a vision in black lace.
+She extended her hand.
+“I’m so sorry to hear about your father’s passing.”

-“Thank you, Adeline,” Orion Black rose unsteadily in greeting and bowed his head.
+Caelum Black rose unsteadily in greeting and bowed his head.
+“Thank you, Adeline.”

-Adeline Malfoy leaned in to accept a swift kiss on the cheek from her eldest child, and settled herself on the chair opposite the couple.
+Adeline Malfoy leaned in to accept a swift kiss on the cheek from her eldest child - an exact replica of herself at twenty three - and then settled herself on the chair opposite the couple and the squirming child.
 She frowned, raising her hand to smooth a stray strand of white.

-“Sirius,” she beckoned to the squirming child, “Come sit next to Granny, dear.”
+“Janus,” she beckoned.
+“Come sit next to Granny, dear.”

-“Now, Orion, have you started to make any arrangements?” she asked, helping herself to a biscuit.
+“Now, Caelum, have you started to make any arrangements?” she asked, helping herself to a biscuit.

-“Druella started to, but I really don’t think she’s up to it,” Orion explained, “she’s in a right state, so her eldest – Narcissa – will take care of it with my help.”
+“Druella started to, but I really don’t think she’s up to it,” Caelum explained.
+“She’s in a right state, so her eldest – Narcissa – will take care of it with my help.”

 “For God’s sake, Livi, he hasn’t been dead twelve hours!”